aesara-devs/aesara/doc/library/tensor/basic.rst

         [False, False, False] A MxNxP tensor (pattern of a + b)
         ===================== =================================

-        For dimensions in which broadcasting is False, the length of this dimension can be 1 or more.
-For dimensions in which broadcasting is True, the length of this dimension must be 1.
+        For dimensions in which broadcasting is ``False``, the length of this dimension can be one or more.
+For dimensions in which broadcasting is ``True``, the length of this dimension must be one.

-        When two arguments to an element-wise operation (like addition or subtraction) have a different
-        number of dimensions, the broadcastable
-        pattern is *expanded to the left*, by padding with ``True``.
+        When two arguments to an element-wise operation (like addition or subtraction) have a different number of dimensions, the broadcastable pattern is *expanded to the left*, by padding with ``True``.
 For example, a vector's pattern, ``[False]``, could be expanded to ``[True, False]``, and would behave like a row (1xN matrix).
 In the same way, a matrix (``[False, False]``) would behave like a 1xNxP tensor (``[True, False, False]``).

-        If we wanted to create a type representing a matrix that would broadcast over the middle dimension of a 3-dimensional tensor when adding them together, we would define it like this:
+        If we wanted to create a `TensorType` representing a matrix that would broadcast over the middle dimension of a 3-dimensional tensor when adding them together, we would define it like this: